- How can I get more information about applying to the CSE program at UC San Diego?

 - What computer should I buy?

 - Where are my classes going to be?
-Are they in the school of engineering?
+Are they held on the Jacobs School of Engineering campus?

-- Can you enroll me for a class I am not able to get into?
+- Can you enroll me for a class I am not able to add?

 - Do I need to follow my degree audit exactly?